 Step 2: Start light cognitive activities

-- Step 2: Start light cognitive activities(start with 45-minute periods)
+- Step 2: Start light cognitive activities(begin with 45-minute sessions)

 - Crosswords